t-martin/qmail/README.md

 qmail is a library which allows you to send HTML emails from inside kdb+ processes.
 It uses the linux 'sendmail' utility.

+NOTE: all CSS is inline in order to maintain compatibilty with gmail.

 ## Usage

 To send a HTML email, you need to build up strings of HTML code. qmail provides numerous HTML wrapper functions which can be used to convert q structures to HTMLs.